Skip to main content

 #

-To use the S4U2Self+U2U technique, we need to change wsilva’s password to match the TGT session key hash.
-First, let’s analyze the ticket:
+To use the S4U2Self+U2U technique, wsilva’s password must match the TGT session key hash.
+First, analyzing the ticket:

 elliot@exegol:~$ describeTicket.py wsilva.ccache